-Choosing a Photoshop
+Choosing a

 Working RGB color space

-A well-chosen Photoshop RGB working space should encompass the full gamut of BOTH the source device (e.g. a camera or scanner) AND the destination device (e.g. a press), otherwise some of the colors achievable on one or both devices may be clipped or distorted.
+A Photoshop RGB working space should encompass the full gamut of BOTH the source device (e.g. a camera or scanner) AND the destination device (e.g. a press), otherwise some of the colors achievable on one or both devices may be clipped or distorted.

 A common misconception is that converting a raw image from a wide-gamut scanner or digital camera profile into a small working space like sRGB or Adobe RGB will improve the final conversion into printer space.
-Sadly this is false, because unlike printer profiles, Photoshop-style 3x3 matrix RGB working spaces do not support gamut compression, hence conversion to a small-gamut RGB space can cause 'clipping' or other color errors (see example below).
+This is false because unlike printer profiles, Photoshop-style 3x3 matrix working spaces do not support gamut compression, hence conversion to such a space may cause 'clipping' or other color errors (see example below).

-If the raw image is instead converted into a wide color space, like DonRGB or BestRGB, its full color gamut will be preserved and saturated colors will have a better chance of accurate reproduction in the final output conversion, even after extreme editing such as the example below.
+If the raw image is first converted into a wide color space, like DonRGB, BestRGB, MaxRGB, ProPhoto RGB or XtremeRGB, more of the original color gamut will be preserved and saturated colors will have a better chance of accurate reproduction in the final output conversion.

 Example of color space clipping

 Serious imaging professionals should select a wide-gamut RGB working space in their Photoshop Color Settings, even if the final destination device has a relatively narrow gamut.
-Suitable spaces include DonRGB, BestRGB, or MaxRGB which you can download below.
-(You'll need Allume Systems' Expander utility to open these.)
+Suitable spaces include DonRGB, BestRGB, MaxRGB or even XtremeRGB which you can download below as .zip files.

 DonRGB4